IndiGG (INDI) Achieves Self Reported Market Capitalization of $123.60 Million

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-IndiGG was first traded on March 2nd, 2022.
+IndiGG’s launch date was March 2nd, 2022.
 IndiGG’s total supply is 1,000,000,000 tokens.
-IndiGG’s official website is indi.gg.
 IndiGG’s official Twitter account is @yggindia and its Facebook page is accessible here.
+The official website for IndiGG is indi.gg.

-It is usually not presently possible to buy alternative cryptocurrencies such as IndiGG directly using US dollars.
-Investors seeking to acquire IndiGG should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy IndiGG using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as IndiGG directly using U.S. dollars.
+Investors seeking to acquire IndiGG should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase IndiGG using one of the exchanges listed above.

 Receive News & Updates for IndiGG Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IndiGG and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.